Statement of Intent

-English, Maths, Computing, RE, Science, Music, French and PE are taught as discrete subjects but also taught in a cross curricular way.
-Other subjects are very closely linked to our long term cross curricular plans. (see below).
+English, Maths, Computing, RE, Science, Music, French and PE are mainly taught as discrete subjects, however, cross curricular links with other curriculum subjects and within these subjects are made whenever possible.
+Themes within subjects are revisited in order to ensure knowledge and skills are embedded.
+(See long term cross curricular plans below).

 The Early Years Foundation Stage (Reception) curriculum is organised differently according to national expectations and covers 17 areas of learning.